EN

 How much money will I have to come up with to buy a home?

-Well, that depends on a number of factors, including the cost of the house and the type of mortgage you get.
-In general, you need to come up with enough money to cover three costs: earnest money - the deposit you make on the home when you submit your offer, to prove to the seller that you are serious about wanting to buy the house; the down payment, a percentage of the cost of the home that you must pay when you go to settlement; and closing costs, the costs associated with processing the paperwork to buy a house."
+That depends on a number of factors including the cost of the house and the type of mortgage you qualify for.
+In general, you need to come up with enough money to cover three costs: earnest money - the deposit you make on the home when you submit your offer to prove to the seller that you are serious about wanting to buy the house; the down payment, a percentage of the cost of the home that you must pay when you go to settlement (closing); and closing costs, the costs associated with processing the paperwork to buy your new home.

 FACTORS THAT AFFECT APPROVAL:

-• Credit history - no credit history, too short a credit history, poor credit history (judgments, etc.). how you pay your bills, on time, etc.
+• Credit history - no credit history, too short a credit history, poor credit history (judgments, charge offs, collections, bankruptcies).

-• Income Factors - high debt to income ratio (too little income for the amount of your financial obligations).
+• Income Factors - high debt to income ratio (too little income for the amount of your financial obligations as well as a new mortgage and escrows).

 • Keep your credit cards at 30% of their credit limit.